wenxindongwork/keras-tuner-alpha/README.md

 Ray is a great tool for running distributed TPU workloads.
 Here is an example of how to use Ray to run the huggingface gemma example.

 1. Assume you have resource capacity and quota in your GCP project and region/zone.
 Modify `examples/ray/cluster.yaml` template with your configurations.
+Please take a look at the YAML file and ctrl+F for MODIFY.

 2. Run the following command to bring up your ray cluster.